 We know that some awards and accreditations are just for show.
 They don’t prove anything.
 So, we’ve made it our mission to only invest in accreditations that actually mean something internationally and require hard work to get them.
 This will push us to evolve and improve in all things sustainability.

-2021: This year we’re making it our priority to show the world that we’re serious about sustainability
+It is our priority to show the world that we’re serious about sustainability.

 We’ve recently been awarded a silver award in the Ecovadis accreditation – the world’s only universal sustainability ratings provider.
 We’ve been placed in the 91st percentile of all companies registered with Ecovadis globally, and we’re striving to be even better next year.

 Plus, we now have the POPAI sustainability standard accreditation and the internationally recognised ISO14001, ensuring we exceed all environmental requirements and commit to monitoring and improving our processes, year-on-year.

 We currently refurbish, re-use and recycle kit and cosmetics stands for one of the biggest beauty brands globally.
 They’re now re-using tonnes of plastic, that previously would have ended up in landfill, keeping an eye on their achievements via their bespoke sustainability dashboard on Insite.

 We took the small steps a while back now.
 The easy switches that everyone can make to minimise their carbon footprint.
 We think it’s the least a company can do.
 For us, that means…

 Momentum Instore support the UK government’s leadership in gender equality, and the requirement for companies to publish their data.

 We are committed to ensuring our people are treated equally at work, across all levels and locations.
 This includes making sure they have the same opportunities for recognition, reward and career development, irrespective of gender, age, race, religion, belief, sexual orientation or disability.
 After all, we wouldn’t be where we are without our brilliant diverse teams.